klouiesun00/CMSC22-Project/README.md

 Some coding practices incorporated:
 - Always using brackets even if not required
 - Writing code right after the closing bracket
-- using spaces between operators and operands
+- Using spaces between operators and operands
 - Using appropriate annotations
 - Using camel case for method names and parameters and pascal case for class names